Birds of a Feather (TV series): Series 2

 For the picture transition, the pictures faded.
 The last picture remained until the entire screen faded into the episode.

-For the closing theme, A video was of the child actors that are supposed to be a young Sharon and Tracey, in the second picture of the opening theme, out in a park eating ice creams with their teddies, chasing each other, Tracey trying to get Sharon to play, Sharon jumping down some steps, Tracey looking through a railing to a pond and it ends with Sharon and Tracey waving bye and running away from the screen together.
+For the closing theme, a video of the child actors that are supposed to be a young Sharon and Tracey is used: the second picture of the opening theme, out in a park eating ice creams with their teddies, chasing each other, Tracey trying to get Sharon to play, Sharon jumping down some steps, Tracey looking through a railing to a pond, and Sharon and Tracey waving bye and running away from the screen together.

 Series 3–9

-Series 3 introduced a revised version of the song which was performed by Quirke and Robson.
+Series 3 introduced a revised version of the song, which was performed by Quirke and Robson.
 In the opening theme, Robson sang the first verse and Quirke sang the last; this was the opposite way round in the closing theme.
 It used the same video as the series 2 opening and closing theme.

 The episode closing theme was an extended version of the song.
-Quirke and Robson sang separate verses before singing the last line together: "That won't come true, what'll I do?".
+Quirke and Robson sang separate verses before singing the last line together: "That won't come true; what'll I do?".

-Series 10–2017 Christmas Special
+Series 10 – 2017 Christmas Special

 A new arrangement of the theme by Dave Arch accompanies a new title sequence using a number of the images used in the previous series titles as well as a current image of the sisters and Dorien – now styled to be pictures in frames, slides and images through a camera's view screen.
 The video sequence from the original closing credits now appears in the opening sequence alongside a clip from an old episode made to look like a home video recording.
 More of the old end credits video appears as the programme moves in and out of the commercial break.
 It was confirmed prior to broadcast in an online interview with Whatsontv that the opening titles have been slightly updated with new images and with Joseph now singing in the opening titles alongside Quirke and Robson.